 SOURCE: CHAMA Technologaes Inc.

-Along with the recent signing of a Special Private Placement Agreement (SPPA) for USD $50,000,000 of equity line funding with Lambert Private Equity LLC (LAMBERT) with terms that give CHAMA the right to increase the amount of the equity line funding up to $200,000,000, management of Chama is confident that Chama will have the resources necessary to make this acquisition a success for all parties.
+Chama has also announced that it has entered into a Special Private Placement Agreement (SPPA) for USD $50,000,000 of equity line funding with Lambert Private Equity LLC (LAMBERT).
+The terms give CHAMA the right to increase the amount of the equity line funding up to $200,000,000, at CHAMA's discretion.

 Chama is a Natural Gas and Oil exploration and development company which also holds disruptive natural gas recovery technology. www.chamatech.com and www.chamaenergy.com

 Condor is a private acquisition solutions company which acts as principal to help sellers achieve their divestiture objectives.
 Condor deals typically include corporate sellers shedding non-core assets, public sellers seeking to maximize shareholder value, or private sellers seeking capital and operational support. www.condoracquisitions.com

 The information in this press release contains "forward-looking statements" and are inherently susceptible to uncertainty and changes in circumstances.
 These statements can be identified by the fact that they do not relate strictly to historical or current facts.
 Forward-looking statements often include words such as "anticipates," "estimates," "expects," "intends," "objective," "believes" and words and terms of similar substance in connection with discussions of future operating or financial performance.
 The Company's forward-looking statements are based on management's current expectations and assumptions regarding the Company's business and performance, the economy and other future conditions and forecasts of future events, circumstances and results.
 The Company's actual results may vary materially from those expressed or implied in its forward-looking statements.